French, b. 1955, Libourne, France I based in Marrakech, Morocco

 Self-taught, Stéphane Braud began painting at the age of 19 and traveled to Norway, Germany and Tunisia, where he found his inspiration.
 His preferred technique is then watercolor on the spot.

 Since 1974, he has traveled across Africa.
-It took him more than 20 years of research to finally restore on his paintings, the atmosphere of the Maghreb, the effect of time on the doors discolored by the sun.
+It took him more than 20 years of research to finally restore on his paintings, the atmosphere of the Maghreb.
+A walk through a beautiful alleyway full of colors in the medina of Marrakesh, Morocco brought him the inspiration for this latest concept.

-Unique, his doors are of a sensitive realism and incomparable depth..
+Unique, his pots are of a sensitive realism and incomparable depth.

-Today, installed in Marrakech, he exhibits his works all over the world.
+Today, living in Marrakech, he exhibits his works all over the world.